 Once home, your day to day care will be in the hands of your family caregiver.
-Your medical care wlll be turned over to your hematologist, oncologist or primary care physician.
+Your medical care will be turned over to your hematologist, oncologist or primary care physician.

 Survivorship Care Plan

-When you return to the care of your local physician, your transplant center will provide you with a personal survivorship care plan for you and your doctor to follow.
+When you return to the care of your local physician, your transplant center should provide you with a personal survivorship care plan for you and your doctor to follow.